Friday Fish Fries In Chicago

 2913 N. Clark St. - Lakeview

-The Duke Of Perth might offer its much-praised fish and chips every day, but we recommend going on Wednesdays and Fridays when the "all you can eat" option is generously offered.
+The Duke of Perth might offer its much-praised fish and chips every day, but we recommend going on Wednesdays and Fridays when the "all you can eat" option is generously offered.

 Will's Northwoods Inn